From featherweight mountain goats to power-packed track sprinters, there is no catch-all shape and size for professional cyclists.

 I am 2.04m tall everyone.
 Which is equivalent to 82 chocolate smarties stacked on each other.
 I also am able to eat all the smarties.— Conor Dunne (@conordunnealot) August 19, 2014

-At An Post, bike sponsors Vitus had to create a new XXL 62cm (yes, sixty-two!) frame size to accommodate him, with a longer top tube allowing extra reach.
+At An Post, bike sponsors Vitus had to create a new XXL 62cm (yes, sixty-two!) frame size to accommodate Dunne, with a longer top tube allowing extra reach.

 Brunetta was not just tall, he also weighed in at 97kg – a product of his track-cycling upbringing.

-Brunetta’s career was spent in South America, where his powerful frame was put to good effect in winning four national time-trial titles.
+Brunetta’s career was spent in South America in the 2000s, where his powerful frame was put to good effect in winning four Argentinean national time-trial titles.

 The UCI actually maintains a list of all riders taller than 1.90m (6ft 2in) – for reasons outlined below.

-While the accuracy of the height data in the list is questionable – Dunne, for example, is down at 1.91m – the biggest riders in the peloton are all listed.
+While the accuracy of the height data in the list is questionable – Dunne, for example, is listed at 1.91m – the tallest riders in the peloton are all recorded.

-The 35-year-old, who rides for Ag2r-La-Mondiale, has finished fourth at the Tour of Flanders, E3 Harelbeke and Gent-Wevelgem, but has only ridden two Grand Tours.
+The 35-year-old finished fourth at the Tour of Flanders, E3 Harelbeke and Gent-Wevelgem, but only rode two Grand Tours.
 He finished the 2009 Tour de France in 93rd place and climbed off the following year.

 There are smaller riders out there, however.
-Team Wiggins Le Col’s rising British star Tom Pidcock is just 1.57m, and the smallest male cyclist recorded appears to be Vicente Belda at 1.54m.
+The smallest male cyclist recorded appears to be Vicente Belda at 1.54m (5ft).

-Movistar’s Eider Moreno, in the women’s peloton, is also just 1.54m and the diminutive Spanish climber weighs just 40kg too according to the team.
+Movistar’s Eider Moreno, in the women’s peloton, is also 1.54m and the diminutive Spanish climber weighs 40kg, according to the team.

 Why does the UCI maintain a list of the tallest riders?